Steve Lukather: Toto

 Toto went through several lead vocalists over the years, including Bobby Kimball, Fergie Frederiksen, and Joseph Williams.
 After the 1990 dismissal of their fourth vocalist, Jean-Michel Byron, Toto was without a lead singer until around 1997; Lukather assumed most of the vocal duties for the band during that time.
 He performed lead vocals for every track on 1992's Kingdom of Desire and 1995's Tambu except for two instrumental tracks.
 The Tambu single "I Will Remember", co-written by Lukather and Stan Lynch, reached number 64 on UK charts.
 Some Tambu reviewers contrasted Lukather's vocals with those of former singers Kimball and Williams (and indeed, heavily criticized the entire album), some concert reviewers noted that he struggled vocally on certain songs, and a number of backup singers and guest vocalists accompanied the band's live shows during that period.
 It was not until Toto brought back Williams and Kimball to collaborate on 1998's Toto XX that Lukather returned primarily to the role of backup vocalist.

 Lukather's songwriting contributions grew from a few tracks on early Toto albums to co-writing almost every track starting in the late 1980s.
-Lukather admitted that the reason why he has no songwriting contributions on the first two Toto albums was that he wasn't writing many songs at the time, being intimidated by the talent of the band's chief songwriter, David Paich.
+Lukather admitted that the reason why he has no songwriting contributions on the first two Toto albums was that he was not writing many songs at the time, being intimidated by the talent of the band's chief songwriter, David Paich.
 He credits Paich with encouraging him to contribute more songs to the band.
 He wrote very few of Toto's songs by himself, an exception being the hit single "I Won't Hold You Back" from Toto IV.
 Lukather has said that writing lyrics is not one of his strengths.
 Thus, he collaborated with other band members to complete song ideas and make them into viable album tracks.
 Lukather's official site claims he contributed to writing all the songs on Toto's 2006 album Falling in Between, even though "Spiritual Man" officially credits Paich as the sole writer.